wak

 How to check for frozen pipes

-Here’s a few common signs of frozen pipes to look out for in those cold winter months:
+Here are few common signs of frozen pipes to look out for in those cold winter months:

 1. Little or no running water